 Before you can start to create your first blog, if you have not yet loaded a gh_blog database in your environment, you will need to do this next.
 For this procedure, please visit loading and configuring the gh_blog database.

 All of the blog maintenance pages can only be accessed by users who are logged into your website.
 Furthermore, they are configured with Function Security as shown here:

-This means that users who you wish to designate to maintain your blog must be assigned the role of blogger as shown here on this user definition.
+This means that users whom you wish to designate to maintain your blog must be assigned the role of blogger, as shown here on this user definition.